The Best Door Locks

 Most residential deadbolt locks, no matter the type, fit the standard pre-drilled hole in an exterior door, so installation is a DIY-friendly endeavor.
 Quality locks often come with 3-inch screws for attaching the strike plate to the door frame.
 If your deadbolt’s screws are shorter, it’s wise to purchase 3-inch screws separately and use them in place of the shorter ones, which won’t embed deeply enough in the wall framing that lies behind the door frame.
 The longer screws will make it more difficult for an intruder to kick the door open.

-BEST OVERALL: Schlage Single Cylinder Deadbolt
+1. BEST VALUE: Schlage B60N 619 Single Cylinder Deadbolt

-One of the first “smart” locks on the market, the August Smart Lock remains our top choice for its stand-out user-friendliness.
+One of the first “smart” locks on the market, the August Smart Lock Pro remains our top choice for its stand-out user-friendliness.
 That is, August installs with relative ease, and its companion mobile app works well and can be navigated intuitively.
 How does it work?
 The device installs on the inside of the door (but does not replace the deadbolt itself).
 Once in place, the lock provides a wealth of functionality.
 For one, August utilizes “geofencing technology”, making it possible for your door to unlock automatically when you approach from outside.
 In addition, the August enables you to monitor entry to your home even when you’re not there.
-Buy now.